Providing turkeys for the Irish market. How the traditional meat of choice ends up on the majority of Christmas dinner plates.

 If you're living in Dublin and are looking for a bargain turkey, then the best place to come is Moore Street market.
 Butcher John Buckley describes the demand for turkeys and the price a customer can expect to pay.

 This episode of PM was broadcast on 14 December 1977.
+The reporter is Nicholas Coffey.

 PM was a magazine series reporting on aspects of Irish life with interludes for music from Irish performers.
 PM first began on Tuesday, 20 September 1977 and was initially aired three nights a week on Tuesday, Wednesday and Thursday at 7.00pm on RTÉ 1.
 The original presenters John O'Donoghue, Áine O'Connor, Nicholas Coffey and Doireann Ní Bhriain were later joined by Pat Kenny.